SoccerNet/sn-spotting/README.md

  The new Ball Action Spotting dataset consists of 7 complete soccer games including:
  - Full untrimmed broadcast videos in both low and high resolution.
- - Annotations of actions among 2 classes (Labels-ball.json).
+ - Annotations of actions among 12 classes (Labels-ball.json).

-Participate in our upcoming Challenges during the [CVPR 2023 International Challenge at the CVSports Workshop](https://vap.aau.dk/cvsports/)!
-All details are provided on our [evaluation server](https://eval.ai/web/challenges/challenge-page/1949/overview) for the Action Spotting task, and on another [evaluation server](https://eval.ai/web/challenges/challenge-page/1950/overview) for the ball action spotting task, or on the [main soccernet page](https://www.soccer-net.org/).
+Participate in our upcoming Challenges during the [CVPR 2024 International Challenge at the CVSports Workshop](https://vap.aau.dk/cvsports/)!
+All details are provided on our [evaluation server](https://eval.ai/web/challenges/challenge-page/2200/overview) for the ball action spotting task, or on the [main soccernet page](https://www.soccer-net.org/).

-The participation deadline is fixed at the 30th of May 2023.
+The participation deadline is fixed at the 30th of May 2024.
 The official rules and guidelines are available on [ChallengeRules.md](ChallengeRules.md).

 <a href="https://youtu.be/tA9E1hkiyB0">